zamderax/zamderax/README.md

 - 👋 Hi, I’m @zamderax
-- 👀 I’m interested in Neuro Technology and Future
+- 👀 I'm interested in the future!
 - 🌱 I’m currently learning Deep Learning, Machine Learning
 - 💞️ I’m looking to collaborate on a new hard tech startup!
 - 📫 How to reach me zamderax@gmail.com